 - Read application directions

-- Apply repellent to your own hands before applying to child
+- Apply repellent to your own hands before applying to a child

 - Avoid applying near your child’s eyes and mouth